 There are several requirements for applicants to receive a two-year renewal.
 The applicant must:

-- Demonstrated business spending of at least S$100,000 (US$74,348) and employ one local employee who is classified as a professional, manager, or executive (PME) as well as three ‘local qualifying salary’ (LQS) employees.
+- Demonstrated business spending of at least S$100,000 (US$74,348) and employ one local employee who is classified as a professional, manager, or executive (PME) as well as three ‘local qualifying salary’ (LQS) employees; or,

-PMEs must earn a fixed monthly salary of at least S$3,900 (US$2,900) with LQS referring to locals who earn a monthly salary of at least S$1,400 (US$1041).
+PMEs must earn a fixed monthly salary of at least S$3,900 (US$2,900), with LQS referring to locals who earn a monthly salary of at least S$1,600 (US$1041) and receive CPF contributions for at least 3 months .
 In addition to one of the aforementioned criteria, applicants must be performing at least two of the following roles, one of which must be from column A.

 Additional Criteria for Tech.
 Pass Renewal |